-This example uses a dataset of transactions displayed in a parametric layout.
-We can create a filter by date, then add a second filter for a range of transaction amounts.
+This example uses a dataset of TV series viewership per episode displayed in a parametric layout.
+We can create a filter by date, then add a second filter for the number of viewers.

 Date-time values need to be formatted as YYYY-MM-DD hh:mm:ss.
 Date-timestamps not in that format can be converted using an f(x) function in the Transform panel.

 To filter data using multiple filters:

 Open the Filter panel.
 First we’ll filter by date.

 From the Node Properties menu, choose the episodeAirdate property.

 The filter is labeled with the property name and the category or relationship label (e.g. episodeAirdate(Episodes)).
 A slider shows the range of the property's timestamp values.

 Set a range of dates using the Min and Max selectors under the slider.
 For filtering by date, you can click the value to display a calendar and select dates.
 You can lock down a range of values, then use the slider or animation playhead to filter using that range (for example, by year, month, or week).

 Now add a second filter for viewership.
 We select the millionViewers property from the Node Properties menu.

 To set a range of amounts, enter minimum and maximum values in the Min and Max text boxes (e.g. 5 and 10).